 - 7. Modify the ageoutSyncTime and ageoutInterval values, as required. - 8.
 Save and close the AgeoutConstraints.xml file. - 9.
-Navigate to the /opt/nsp/nfmp/server/nms/bin directory.
+On a standalone main server, or the primary main server in a redundant system, enter the following:

+'''

+bash$ /opt/nsp/nfmp/server/nms/bin/nmsserver.bash read config +

+'''